 Housing Development Incentives

-City of Eugene Systems Development Charge (SDC) Waivers
+City of Eugene Systems Development Charge (SDC) Exemptions

-Housing for low-income persons is eligible for an exemption from paying local charges imposed by EC 7.705, per Eugene City Code (EC) section 7.725(c).
-The waiver would cover local SDCs but not regional SDCs.
-There is a limited amount of waivers available annually so a waiver is not guaranteed for all developments that qualify.
+Housing for low-income persons is eligible for an exemption from paying local charges imposed by Eugene City Code (EC) 7.705, per EC section 7.725.
+All local SDCs are eligible to be exempted through the program, except Metropolitan Wastewater Management Commission (MWMC) regional wastewater fees (in most cases).
+There is a limited amount of exemptions available annually, so an exemption is not guaranteed for all developments that qualify.

-The SDC waiver is used in combination with other resources for larger multi-family rental developments, but can also be used for small rental developments, and low-income single family homeownership development.
-The income limit for rental development is 60 percent of the area median income, and for homeownership development is 80 percent of the area median income, based on the income limits published annually by the US Department of Housing and Urban Development.
-The affordability requirement must be met for a period of five years.
-For more information regarding SDC waivers, please see this summary of the program.
-For an application, or for information about a specific project, please contact Ellen Meyi-Galloway via email or at 541-682-5532.
+The SDC exemption may be used to support rental development and homeownership development.
+The income limit for rental development is 60 percent of the area median income, and for homeownership, development is 80 percent of the area median income, based on the income limits published annually by the US Department of Housing and Urban Development.
+The affordability requirement must be met for a minimum period of five years.
+For more information regarding SDC exemptions, please see this summary of the program.

 City of Eugene Green Building Incentives